 This stridently interdisciplinary study builds on recent postmodern advances in theatre, film, and media studies - in areas of identity, gender, and narrative.

-Based on research, The Institute of Education, University College of London.
+The book is based on research at the Institute of Education, University College of London.

 “Every breath you take, every move you make, Every bond you break, every claim you stake, I’ll be watching you.
 Oh can’t you see, you belong to me.”
 (The Police, 1983)